akoiralaa/Arthrogryposis-Multiplex-Congenita/README.md

 # Arthogyropsis Multiplex Congentia

-Codebase for an AI-powered tool designed to automate scoring for the SHAPE-UP assessment.
-Used to measure the upper limb function in children with Arthrogryposis Multiplex Congenita (AMC) in order to enhance the consistency, speed, and accuracy of video-based assessment using computer vision and machine learning.
+Codebase for a fully automated, AI-powered tool that scores the SHAPE-UP assessment using Mediapipe Holistic, integrating pose, hand, and face landmarks to evaluate upper limb function in children with Arthrogryposis Multiplex Congenita (AMC).
+This system enhances scoring consistency, speed, and objectivity for clinical video assessments.

 ## Project Overview